Planar graphs with the maximum number of induced 6-cycles: Preliminaries

 \begin{fact} \begin{enumerate}[label=(\alph*)] \item If $a,b,c\geq 0$ and $ab\geq c^2$, then $a+b\geq 2c$ with equality if and only if $a=b=c$. \item If $a,b,c,d\geq 0$, $ab\geq cd+1$, and $|c-d|\leq 1$, then $a+b>c+d$. \end{enumerate} \end{fact}

 Let $G$ be a plane graph with a (not necessarily induced) $K_{2,7}$ subgraph.
 The drawing of this $K_{2,7}$ subgraph induced by the drawing of $G$ splits the plane into seven regions, six bounded and one unbounded.
-Following the authors of \cite{ghosh2021maximum}, we say that this $K_{2,7}$ subgraph of $G$ is an \emph{empty $K_{2,7}$} in $G$ if the interiors of all six of the bounded regions formed by the $K_{2,7}$ subgraph contain no vertices of $G$.
+Following the authors of~\cite{ghosh2021maximum}, we say that this $K_{2,7}$ subgraph of $G$ is an \emph{empty $K_{2,7}$} in $G$ if the interiors of all six of the bounded regions formed by the $K_{2,7}$ subgraph contain no vertices of $G$.
 If $G$ contains such a copy of $K_{2,7}$ then we say that $G$ \emph{contains an empty $K_{2,7}$}.

-Inspired by a definition in \cite{savery2021planar}, we say that two vertices in a planar graph $G$ are \emph{principal neighbours} if they are adjacent and there is an induced 6-cycle in $G$ containing both of them.
-Adapting an observation by the authors of \cite{ghosh2021maximum}, we note that given an empty $K_{2,7}$ in a plane graph $G$, one of the vertices in the part of size 7 (the `central' one, in the natural sense) has only two principal neighbours in $G$, namely the vertices in the part of the $K_{2,7}$ of size 2.
+Inspired by a definition in~\cite{savery2021planar}, we say that two vertices in a planar graph $G$ are \emph{principal neighbours} if they are adjacent and there is an induced 6-cycle in $G$ containing both of them.
+Adapting an observation by the authors of~\cite{ghosh2021maximum}, we note that given an empty $K_{2,7}$ in a plane graph $G$, one of the vertices in the part of size 7 (the `central' one, in the natural sense) has only two principal neighbours in $G$, namely the vertices in the part of the $K_{2,7}$ of size 2.

 Indeed, if $u$ and $w$ are the vertices in the part of size 2, and $v_1,\dots,v_7$ are the vertices in the part of size 7 (labeled in a natural order so that $v_4$ is the central one), then $v_4$ takes its neighbours from among $u$, $w$, $v_3$, and $v_5$.
 Clearly no induced 6-cycle contains the path $uv_4v_3$ since $u$ and $v_3$ are neighbours, and the same applies for the paths $uv_4v_5$, $wv_4v_3$, and $wv_4v_5$.
 If there is an induced 6-cycle containing the path $v_3v_4v_5$ then there is a path of length 4 from $v_3$ to $v_5$ in $G$ which avoids $v_4$, $u$, and $w$.
-This is impossible due to the other common neighbours of $u$ and $w$ and the fact that the copy of $K_{2,7}$ is an empty $K_{2,7}$.
-Thus the only principal neighbours of $v_4$ are $u$ and $w$.
+This is impossible due to the other common neighbours of $u$ and $w$ and thus the only principal neighbours of $v_4$ are $u$ and $w$.

 The next lemma allows us to find empty $K_{2,7}$'s in plane graphs under certain conditions.
-The argument is based on an argument in \cite{ghosh2021maximum}.
+The argument is based on an argument in~\cite{ghosh2021maximum}.

 \begin{lemma} Let $0<c<1$ be a real constant and let $n$ be large relative to $c$.
 Let $G$ be an $n$-vertex plane graph and suppose that every vertex of $G$ is in at least $n^2/10$ induced 6-cycles.
 Suppose that $u$ and $w$ are distinct vertices of $G$ with a common neighbourhood of size at least $cn$.
 Then $G$ contains an empty $K_{2,7}$ whose part of size 2 is $\{u,w\}$ and hence there is a vertex in $G$ whose only principal neighbours are $u$ and $w$. \end{lemma} \begin{proof} Let $t=|N(u)\cap N(w)|$, so $t\geq cn$.
 Label the vertices in $N(u)\cap N(w)$ as $v_1,\dots,v_t$ in a natural order, that is, such that the drawing of the complete bipartite graph with parts $\{u,w\}$ and $\{v_1,\dots,v_t\}$ induced by the drawing of $G$ splits the plane into $t$ regions $R_1,\dots,R_t$ where the boundary of $R_i$ is formed of the cycle $v_iuv_{i+1}w$ for all $i$ (with addition in the subscript taken modulo $t$), and where $R_t$ is unbounded.